AvneeshSarwate/browser_drawn_projections/src/sketches/handwriting_animator/notes.md

+## feature todos and bug notes
+- dragging working on whole group not robust for nested groups
+- transformations on single strokes don't propogate to stroke launcher
+- select highlighting still not robust
+- slider replay not robust when nothing selected

 ## basic plan of dynamic page layout
 - get an alphabet annotated with top/bottom lines
 - write script that takes ascii and generates the launch-start and scale for each character (using top/bottom line alignment)